-Comparing to diesel vehicles and cranes, apart from decreasing of local emissions operational costs also significantly decrease (in average by half)!
+Comparing to diesel vehicles and cranes, the electric ones, apart from decreasing local emissions, also significantly reduce the operational costs (on average the costs are cut by half)!

-Experience has already shown that electrification has also economic advantages apart from improvement of local environment in the area of fast-charging.
-We may also mention other fields for which this way of electrification has undoubtedly economic meaning.
-These are, in particular, the areas where vehicles and machines move within a determined area and may be charged more often which utilizes downtimes (e.g. within 8 minutes once per 3 hours).
+The practice has already shown that fast-charging electrification has economic benefits in addition to improving the local environment.
+We can also mention other sectors for which this form of electrification has undoubted economic reasons.
+These are, in particular, the areas where vehicles and machines move within a determined area and may be charged more often which utilizes downtimes (e.g. for 8 minutes every 3 hours).

 There is a big potential for the following fields:

-• Aviation facilities – in general GSE (Ground Support Equipment).
+- Airport facilities – in general, GSE (Ground Support Equipment).
 Namely, for instance, plane shunters (pushback, taxibot, towbarless tractor), conveyor belts, escalators);

-Finally, there is a summary of advantages gained by fast-charging:
+Finally, bellow is a summary of the advantages gained by fast-charging:

-• High performance via a small battery capacity (often without the use of air-conditioning),
+- High performance via a small battery capacity (often without the use of A/C),

-• Increase of lifespan of the battery (similar to the lifespan of the vehicle itself),
+- Increase in battery lifespan (similar to the lifespan of the vehicle itself),

-• Decrease of total cost of ownership (TCO),
+- Decrease in total cost of ownership (TCO),

-• Increase of vehicle productivity – charging on the route, operation 24/7.
+- Increase in vehicle’s productivity – charging on the route during idle times, operation 24/7.

-It will be interesting to observe which another area will become the cutting-the-edge area and will be electrified via fast-charge technologies.
-There is no doubt we will have to wait for it for a long time.
+It will be interesting to observe which industries will become the cutting-the-edge area and will be electrified via fast-charge technologies.
+There is no doubt that we won’t need to wait for it a long time.